Jesus, just a man

-Dr. David Peterson, a lecturer at Moore Theological College in Australia, wrote a short paper on her book.
-Here are just some of David's observations.
+Dr. David Peterson, a lecturer at Moore Theological College in Australia, wrote a short paper on her book, and here are just some of David's observations.

 Her argument has no support from others working in the field.
 Most of her theories have already been published and heavily criticized.
 Jerome Murphy-O'Connor, commenting on her published work on the Dead Sea Scrolls said that it demonstrated "her uncritical acceptance of opinion, however subjective, that fits into her theory and her preference for unjustified assumptions."

 Her dating of the Dead Sea Scrolls is a major problem for her theory.
 The Qumran community existed in the desert beside the Dead Sea.
 Historians date the community between 135 and 76BC.
 Barbara has Jesus and John the Baptist as members of the community.
 Her approach to the New Testament in arbitrary.
 Her interpretation is far-fetched and often bizarre.
-Her anti-supernatural presuppositions control her approach.
-She sets out to explain the New Testament in naturalistic terms.
+Her anti-supernatural presuppositions control her approach as she sets out to explain the New Testament in naturalistic terms.

-David suggests that "only those who have made up their minds to believe anything instead of the New Testament will be taken in by her work."
+In the end, those who have made up their minds to believe anything instead of the New Testament will end up believing anything.